KeppySoftware/OmniMIDI/README.md

 <br>
 Changing one single driver function could break the entire audio stream, and if you're not an advanced user, you could have troubles on getting it working again.
 <br>
-My advice for such people is to download CoolSoft VirtualMIDISynth driver from there: [Click me] (http://coolsoft.altervista.org/en/virtualmidisynth)
+My advice for such people is to download CoolSoft VirtualMIDISynth driver from there: [Click me](http://coolsoft.altervista.org/en/virtualmidisynth)
 <br>
 It's free, easy-to-use for newbies, and doesn't get updated every 1-2 nanoseconds.
 (Unlike mine)

 ## Why do I get updates every 1-2 days???
 As I mentioned before, I always try to keep my driver fresh and up-to-date to today's users standards.
-If you're not okay with this (again), you can always switch to [CoolSoft VirtualMIDISynth] (http://coolsoft.altervista.org/en/virtualmidisynth).
+If you're not okay with this (again), you can always switch to [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth).

 ## Can I use your program's source code for my program?
 Sure you can, but there are a few "rules" you need to follow.